MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 # PlayFab Party Overview

 > [!IMPORTANT]
 > This feature is currently in **Preview**.
+It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
 >
-> It is provided to give you an early look at an upcoming feature and to allow you to provide feedback while it is still in development.
->
 > PlayFab customers in the Indie, Pro, and Enterprise tiers can access the Matchmaking and Party previews automatically through Game Manager.
-Xbox managed partners are approved for the preview, and can get a preview access code from your Microsoft developer partner manager.
+Xbox managed partners are also invited for the preview in the free tier, and can get a preview access code from your Microsoft developer partner manager.

 PlayFab Party simplifies adding low-latency chat and data communication to your game in a way that's flexible, inclusive, and secured.
 Party is ideal for multiplayer implementations where a cloud-hosted dedicated server is not desired (sometimes called "peer to peer or P2P games").
 Party is also well-suited to power voice and text communication for social experiences your app may provide (e.g. in-game squads, or post-game lobbies), even if you're using a cloud server as the game host.